alexnathanson/solar-protocol/API.md

 		* tz - returns the timezone for the server

 <p>
-Python and JS examples available in utilities directory
+Simple client side Python and JS examples available in the <a href="https://github.com/alexnathanson/solar-protocol/tree/master/utilities/apiV1-examples" target="_blank">utilities directory</a>.
 </p>